-The Battery cover is the large round disk shown in the diagram.
+Refer to Diagram: The Battery cover is the large round disk shown in the diagram.

+Note: This same disk is also used as a probe zero disk.
 Simply remove the cover when replacing the batteries (3 AA cells).
-The battery polarity reference is indicated on the back label of the CMX2-DL.
+When performing a manual probe zero function, simply place the transducer on disk making firm contact.
+Important: Be sure to follow the polarity labels located on the back label of the FX70.